Healthy Homes Assessment St Leonards

 St Leonards Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all St Leonards and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required to all St Leonards and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applicable to the rental property.
+• Property managers and landlords must keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be applied during the tenure of an apartment rental.

-• Private landlords and property managers are required to make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes